7 Open Source Chrome Alternative Web Browsers for Linux

 Falkon Browser

-Falkon browser was previously known as Qupzilla.
+Falkon, the KDE browser, was previously known as Qupzilla.
 It is based on QtWebEngine.

-If you are looking for something different, Falkon browser should be a refreshing experience with an in-built ad blocker and DuckDuckGo as its default private search engine.
+If you are looking for something different, the Falkon browser should be a refreshing experience with an in-built ad blocker and DuckDuckGo as its default private search engine.

 It supports limited extensions but checks out the essentials.
 If you want to explore more about it, feel free to go through our article on Falkon Browser.